AustinJRoberts/rna_folding/README.md

 Finally, *c* is a tunable parameter adjusting the impact of pseudonknots.
 It is set to 0.3 by default.

-This formulation is loosely based on the first paper cited in the References section.
+This formulation is loosely based on [1].

 In the printed solution, each stem is denoted by four numbers.
 The first two numbers correspond to the beginning and ending indices of the first side of the stem.